QuantumMaterialsModelling/bands4vasp/README.md

 The plots are all stored in './bands4vasp_img/'.

-* _Bandsturcture*_ shows the unfiltered bands inbetween the energy interval [-EDELTA1;EDELTA1].
+* _Bandsturcture*_ shows the bands inbetween the energy interval defined by _EDELTA1_.
-* _EBSbloch*_ shows the unfiltered bands inbetween the energy interval _EDELTA1_ with there according Bloch character.
+* _EBSbloch*_ shows the bands inbetween the energy interval defined by _EDELTA1_ with respect to Bloch character.
-* _EBSorbit*_ shows the unfiltered bands inbetween the energy interval _EDELTA1_ with there according orbital character and if present a variable pointsize proportional to the Bloch character.
+* _EBSorbit*_ shows the bands inbetween the energy interval defined by _EDELTA1_ with the respect to orbital character and if present a variable pointsize proportional to the Bloch character.
-* _.spec._ shows the spectral function inbetween the energy interval _EDELTA1_ according to the Bloch character.
+* _.spec._ shows the spectral function inbetween the energy interval defined by _EDELTA1_ with respect to Bloch character.
-* _Fermisurface.specfun_ shows the Fermisurface derived from the spectral function according to the Bloch character.
+* _Fermisurface.specfun_ shows the Fermisurface derived from the spectral function.
-* _Bandindexplot_ shows the Bandstructure according to the bandindex occuring in the VASP files.
+* _Bandindexplot_ shows the Bandstructure with bandindices occuring in the VASP files.
-* _Fermisurface_bloch_ shows the derived fermisurface with the calculated avaraged Bloch characters.
+* _Fermisurface_bloch_ shows the derived fermisurface from the Fermi vectors with respect to Bloch character.
-* _Fermisurface_orbital_ shows the derived fermisurface with the calculated avaraged orbital character.
+* _Fermisurface_orbital_ shows the derived fermisurface from the Fermi vecotrs with respect to orbital character.

-_*These plots have also a manipulated version inbetween the energy interval _EDELTA2_, which indicates the extension .manipulated.
+** N.B.:** For spin polarized calculations the extansion .spin1. and .spin2. are added to the filenames.

-_*For spin polarized calculations the extansion .spin1. and .spin2. are added
+*These plots have also a manipulated version inbetween the energy interval defined by _EDELTA2_, which is indicated by the extension .manipulated.

 ***